 Gaffigan: I think that being in the entertainment industry and having some notoriety, I think it's really annoying for my siblings.
-It's not so much jealously as it is sharing the same last name.
-Occasionally, they will relate to me how people ask them if they know or are related to Jim Gaffigan.
+It's not so or are related to Jim other.
+I was the much jealously as it is sharing the same last name.
+Occasionally, they will relate to me how people ask them if they know or are related Gaffigan.
 The way they explain it, is that they don't want to be 'Jim Gaffigan's brother or sister,' they want me to be their brother.
-I was the youngest. [laughs]

-HollywoodChicago.com: How long did it take approximately, from the first joke you told on stage to the establishment of your stand-up character, and what was the key swing moment in that evolution?
+I was tl youngest. [laughs] HollywoodChicago.com: How long did it take approximately, from the first joke you told on stage to the establishment of your stand-up character, and what was the key swing moment in that evolution?